deepgram/oss-repo-template/.github/ISSUE_TEMPLATE/bug_report.md

 ## Other information

-> Anything else we should know? (e.g. detailed explanation, stack-traces, related issues, suggestions how to fix, links for us to have context, eg. stack overflow, codepen, etc)
+> Anything else we should know? (e.g. detailed explanation, stack-traces, related issues, suggestions how to fix, links for us to have context, e.g. stack overflow, codepen, etc)